UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 ### Build speed

-The `BuildInterval` parameter plays a very important role as it determines the build speed for an AI: The lower the interval is set, the faster the AI will build its castle, with 1 resulting in the fastest speed.
+The `BuildInterval` parameter plays a very important role as it determines the build speed for an AI: The lower the interval is set, the faster the AI will build its castle, with a value of 1 resulting in the fastest speed.
+This build interval does not only affect the execution of build steps set up in AIV files, but also the placement of resource buildings as defined by AIC parameters, which happens in parallel to castle construction.

 - **Note:**
     Any AI with 5k gold or more will temporarily override this value with 1 automatically, until its gold depletes below 5k.
-Also, the `BuildInterval` parameter only affects the build steps set up in AIV files, but does not affect placement of resource buildings.
-- **Note:**
-    The AI will only use the recruitment behavior (see below) defined by the relevant AIC values after its AIV build steps have been completed (or skipped due to a lack of resources); before that, no attack troops will be recruited.
-Thus, the value of the `BuildInterval` parameter will impact how soon the AI is able to start recruiting attack troops.

 ### Resource management